biolink/biolink-model/docs/VariantToPopulationAssociation.md

----
-parent: Classes
-title: biolink:VariantToPopulationAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: VariantToPopulationAssociation
+# Type: variant to population association

 An association between a variant and a population, where the variant has particular frequency in the population